textpattern/textpattern.github.io/tags/category_list.md

 ### Version 4.7.2

 `sort` attribute behaviour defaults to `name asc` to bypass some database server specific ordering.
 NOTE this introduced an unexpected backwards-compatibility bug with the `categories` attribute.
 When using this attribute, you *must* set `sort=""` for the list to remain in the order specified in the `categories` attribute.
-This has been fixed _after_ (not in) Textpattern 4.7.3.
+This has been fixed in Textpattern 4.8.0.

 ### Version 4.7.0